Skip to main content

 Using the conferencing units installed in some meeting rooms can help you to improve the experience of hybrid meetings (meetings with both in person and online participants) with better sound quality and better visibility of in person participants.
 Quite a few meeting rooms and Town Square C and D have these devices in place (see full lists for the Burnaby and DTC campuses below), and they can be used for Teams, Zoom, Webex and other meetings.

-Although there are multiple ways to join meetings with conferencing units (detailed below), the simplest method is to tap the Join button for your meeting on the in-room conferencing unit touch pad.
+Although there are multiple ways to join meetings with conferencing units (detailed below), the simplest methods involve tapping the Join button for your meeting on the in-room conferencing unit touch pad.
 In order for your meeting and its Join button to appear on the touch pad, the following criteria must be met:

 • The equipped meeting room has been added to the meeting invite,